HybridDog/function_delayer/README.md

 it would call itself immediately very often in a loop, so without pauses.

 TODO:
 — add minetest.add_task where nice level can be set
+— ensure if get_us_time really is faster (https://forum.minetest.net/viewtopic.php?p=214962#p214962)